Tourism in Pakistan: Tourism under Prime Minister Imran Khan

-Prime minister Imran Khan planned to boost tourism to create millions of jobs.
+Former Prime Minister Imran Khan planned to boost tourism to create millions of jobs.
 In his first television address to the nation, he said; "Pakistan has huge tourism potential.
 We will promote tourism to strengthen the economy".
 The tourism industry in Pakistan has witnessed a boom as law and order has improved across the country in the last five years.
 The country of 235 million is known for its hospitality globally.
+He decided to end mandatory No Objection Certificates for foreign tourists seeking to visit certain parts of the country to boost tourism.

-Military operations launched by Pakistan armed forces during 2013–2017 against militants wiped out terrorism and militancy across the country, especially in northern areas, paving the way for revival of tourism.
-The Government of Pakistan has also eased the country's visa policy, which has played a key role in attracting a large numbers of foreign tourists.
+Military operations launched by Pakistan armed forces during 2013–2017 against militants wiped out terrorism and militancy across the country, especially in northern areas, paving the way for the revival of tourism.
+The Government of Pakistan has also eased the country's visa policy, which has played a key role in attracting a large number of foreign tourists.
 "We are improving processes to issue tourist visas, in particular for groups and champion initiatives, which strengthen our visa on arrival program and eliminate NoC condition for high potential tourist destinations besides providing four-star accommodation at affordable cost", said Fawad Chaudhry, a minister in government.
 He also said; "peace had been restored and the local and foreign tourists were coming in large numbers to visit the scenic places and heritage sites".

-The Imran khan government organised the Pakistan Tourism Summit, which occurred on 2 and 3 April 2019 at Jinnah Convention Centre, Islamabad, and was attended by Prime Minister Khan, Foreign Minister Shah Mehmood Qureshi, Interior Minister Shehryar Afridi, Information Minister Fawad Chaudhry, and some well-known international bloggers, who spoke about their experiences during the panel discussion and answered question from the participants.
+The Imran Khan government organised the Pakistan Tourism Summit, which occurred on 2 and 3 April 2019 at Jinnah Convention Centre, Islamabad, and was attended by Prime Minister Khan, Foreign Minister Shah Mehmood Qureshi, Interior Minister Shehryar Afridi, Information Minister Fawad Chaudhry, and some well-known international bloggers, who spoke about their experiences during the panel discussion and answered questions from the participants.
 Due to these measures, 1.9 million tourists visited Pakistan in 2018 and as of 2020, tourism in the country has increased by more than 300%.